Medical expert of the article

 Complications and consequences

-The most undesirable and unfavorable complication of borderline nevus is its transformation into a malignant tumor - melanoma .
-Such a transformation does not occur “out of the blue”: this requires the influence of certain factors that create the necessary conditions for rebirth.
-For example, the risk of malignancy is significantly increased if the nevus is regularly exposed to tanning or injuring.
-[14]
+The most undesirable and unfavorable complication of a borderline nevus is its transformation into a malignant tumor – melanoma.
+Such a transformation does not happen “out of the blue”: it requires the influence of certain factors that create the necessary conditions for degeneration.
+For example, the risk of malignancy increases significantly if the nevus is regularly exposed to sunburn or trauma. [ 13 ]

-Relapse of borderline nevus
+Recurrence of borderline nevus

 Doctors note: the most radical method of removal is the surgical method, when the neoplasm is excised together with the surrounding healthy tissue, the volume of which depends on the shape of the nevus.
-The larger the growth, the more it is prone to re-development.
+The larger the growth, the more it is prone to recurrence.
 If a person has already had relapses, then he should pay special attention to the prevention of complications:

-- Stay less in the sun, especially during active hours (from 11-00 to 16-00);
+- spend less time in the sun, especially during active hours (from 11:00 to 16:00);

 - eat quality food rich in vitamins and minerals;